jakobringler/blog/content/notes/ML Groom Deformer.md

 ![[notes/images/previewimage.jpg]]
 ## General Idea

-In essence, the goal is to predict how fur deforms on a character or creature using an almost real-time machine learning model, instead of relying on expensive simulations or procedural setups.
+In essence, the goal is to predict how fur deforms on a character or creature using a machine learning model, instead of relying on expensive simulations and procedural setups.

 The setup is based on the[ ML Deformer example](https://www.sidefx.com/contentlibrary/ml-deformer-h205/) that was included in the content library with the release of Houdini 20.5.
 ### The Problem